-Scrapings taken from the edge of the scaly lesion show mycelium (a group of branched filaments or hyphae).
-The hyphae can be clear in colour, yellow or brown and are septate (this means they are divided into compartments by thick walls).
+Tinea nigra may be suspected clinically but should be confirmed by mycology.
+Scrapings that have been taken from the edge of the scaly lesion show a mycelium.
+The hyphae can be clear in colour, yellow or brown, and are septate.

-Culture grows black colonies of Phaeoannellomyces wernekii within a week.
+Culture grows black colonies of Hortaea werneckii within a week.

-Tinea nigra usually clears with topical antifungal applied for 2–4 weeks.
+Tinea nigra usually clears with a topical antifungal applied for 2–4 weeks.